Dream cars and observations.

 But I digress.
 The worst car in circulation is without a doubt the Jaguar Mk2.

 It’s a long story but at my first ever car auction I ended up being in the passenger seat of an old one of these driving back.
-This particular car was rare: all original, one owner, all the paperwork and something like 3000 miles.
+This particular car was rare: all original, one owner, all the paperwork and something like 3000 miles (which to a car collector is a bit like having an orgasm at precisely the same time your team wins the FA cup).

-It’s one thing to feel that a car is unsafe, it’s quite another to feel like the car itself is committed to taking your life (and quickly at that) – to this day I’m convinced this was a sophisticated attempt to kill me 😂
+It’s one thing to feel that a car is unsafe, it’s quite another to feel like the car itself is committed to taking your life (and quickly at that).
+To this day I’m convinced this was a sophisticated attempt to kill me, but luckily for you, dear reader, I live to fight another day! 😂

 Phew – off for another remedial champagne – see you soon!